alexgmitchell/AlanGetsHitched/gifts.md

 If you would like to give a gift, we would be delighted if you are able to contribute a small amount to our honeymoon.
 We have set up a GoFundMe for this specific purpose, which you can find [here](https://gofund.me/b9be96c1).

-**If you are buying a gift from the list, please be aware that we will be travelling back to Denmark from the UK and will have limited space in our car.**
+Alternatively, you can find our gift list [here](https://docs.google.com/spreadsheets/d/1Ip5vdkOU3Y2OFw1VNXHRGgmun7bNEcKLy0aAcPcRyqY/edit?usp=sharing). **If you are buying a gift from the list, please be aware that we will be travelling back to Denmark from the UK and will have limited space in our car.**

-You can find our gift list [here](https://docs.google.com/spreadsheets/d/1Ip5vdkOU3Y2OFw1VNXHRGgmun7bNEcKLy0aAcPcRyqY/edit?usp=sharing).
 We have included links to the gifts for information, but please do not feel obliged to buy these new and we welcome second-hand gift purchases!
 Please purchase a gift from a website, where we can pick it up in Aarhus or to send gifts directly to us at our home address.